MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 In particular, the line

 ~~~
-from .molecule import *
+from .functions import *
 ~~~
 {: .language}

 goes to the `molecool.py` file, and brings everything that is defined there into the file.
-When we use our function defined in `molecool.py`, that means we will be able to just say `molecool.canvas()` instead of giving the full path `molecool.functions.canvas()`.
+When we use our function defined in `functions.py`, that means we will be able to just say `molecool.canvas()` instead of giving the full path `molecool.functions.canvas()`.
 If that's confusing, don't worry too much for now.
 We will be returning to this file in a few minutes.
 For now, just note that it exists and makes our directory into a package.

 ### Our first module
 Once inside of the `molecool` folder (`molecool/molecool`), examine the files that are there.
-View the first module (`functions.py` - maybe we should have picked better names!) in a text editor.
+View the first module (`functions.py`) in a text editor.
 We see a few things about this file.
 The top begins with a description of this module.
 Right now, that is the file name, followed by our short description, then the sentence "Handles the primary functions".
 We will change this to be more descriptive later.
 CookieCutter has also created a placeholder function in called `canvas`.
 At the start of the `canvas` function, we have a `docstring` (more about this in [documentation]), which describes the function.

 We will be moving all of the functions we defined in the jupyter notebook into python modules (`.py` files) like these.

 ### Python local installs